Kane Bradley

-Kane Bradley (born 3 February 2000) is an Australian professional rugby league footballer who plays as a for the Melbourne Storm in the National Rugby League (NRL).
+Kane Bradley (born 3 February 2000) is an Australian professional rugby league footballer who last played as a for the Melbourne Storm in the National Rugby League (NRL).

 He previously played for the North Queensland Cowboys in the National Rugby League (NRL).

 Background

 Bradley was born in Sydney, Australia.

 He played his junior rugby league for Revesby Rhinos, Penshurst RSL, Chester Hill Hornets and Bankstown Sports and attended Bass High School.

 Playing career

 Early career

 In 2017 Bradley played for the Manly-Warringah Sea Eagles in the SG Ball Cup.

 In 2018 he played for St. George in the SG Ball and was named in the New South Wales under-18 squad but did not play in their game against Queensland.

 On 9 October 2018 Bradley signed with the Wests Tigers, joining their NRL squad on a two-year development contract.

 In 2019 he played for the Tigers' Jersey Flegg Cup side and their NSW Cup affiliate, the Western Suburbs Magpies.

 Bradley originally played as a er, but moved to the flanks where his pace and aerial threat could be better used.